dcu141/dcu141/README.md

 - 👋 Hi, I’m @dcu141
-- 👀 I’m interested in networking with software engineers who have good understanding of things like large, scalable web applications along with distributed, asynchronous, or real-time systems.
+- 👀 I’m interested in networking with software engineers who like making their mark on the world by developing large, scalable web applications along with distributed, asynchronous, or real-time systems.
 - 📫 How to reach me: dcurtis3@wayfair.com